-We won four new customers for Cerillion Skyline, our Software-as-a-Service billing solution.
-Skyline enables businesses to bill and collect recurring revenue from subscription and usage-based services, and over time, we expect to expand our addressable market, both within the telecoms sector and in new industry verticals with this product.
-The cloud (SaaS) delivery model provides many advantages for our customers, including faster and lower cost implementation, easier integration, continuous product updates, and greater flexibility in launching new services.
-New customers signed up this year include a UK-based B2B telecoms provider, an established Scandinavian fibre broadband company, a specialist HR software vendor and a smart advertising platform start-up.
+We also won a number of new customers for Cerillion Skyline, our Software-as-a-Service billing solution that enables businesses to bill and collect recurring revenue from subscription and usage-based services.
+Its cloud (SaaS) delivery model provides many advantages for our customers, including faster and lower cost implementation, easier integration, continuous product updates, and greater flexibility in launching new services.
+New customers signed up this year include a market-leading medical products supplier, a supplier of services to the global cinema industry and a market-leading messaging service.
+Revenues from Skyline make up a relatively modest proportion of the Group's overall total currently, especially given the SaaS model, but we expect them to continue to grow, with take-up across a broad number of industry verticals.